sucitram/homebridge-delay-switch/README.md

 Basically, all you need to do is:

-1. Set the desired `delay` time in the config file (in milliseconds).
+1. Set the desired `delay` time in the config file.
+0 - timer disabled.
-2. The plugin will create one switch and optional sensor (motion/contact/occupancy).
+2. The plugin will create one switch (switch or dimmer) and optional sensor (motion/contact/occupancy).
 3. Use this switch in any scene or automation.
 4. Set an automation to trigger when this switch is turned OFF or the sensor is triggered, using the Home app or another app such as the Eve app.

 ## Why Add a Trigger Sensor?

-A sensor (motion/contact/occupancy) is created for each accessory in order to be able to cancel the timer and the attached automations.
+A sensor (motion/contact/occupancy/leak) is created for each accessory in order to be able to cancel the timer and the attached automations.
 How does it works?
 You can set the automation to be triggered from the attached "trigger" sensor instead of the switch OFF command and therefore you can turn OFF the switch and prevent the sensor from triggering or any attached automations from executing.
 If you have no use of the sensor you can remove it by setting `"sensorType": null` to your config.